Colorado State University - Pueblo

 The city of Pueblo is a historically and culturally rich, diverse city of more than 100,000, located in the southern part of the state along the Arkansas River near the Wet Mountains and the majestic Sangre de Cristo range.
 Pueblo enjoys ideal year-round climate with four distinct mild seasons, crisp mountain air and 300+ days of sunshine per year.
 Pueblo attracts outdoor enthusiasts to a full slate of summer and winter recreational activities, encompassing water sports at Lake Pueblo, biking or running along Pueblo's beautiful river trail system, golfing, tennis, hiking or skiing in the mountains to the west.
 The region is heavily agricultural, with large and small-scale farming and ranching, and a diverse mix of service, manufacturing, and technology industries.

-All interested candidates must apply through the on-line application system at the above job ad link.
+All interested candidates must apply through the on-line application system linked above.
 No other format of application materials will be accepted.

 Applicants must attach the following documents, in order to be considered for this position:

 - a letter of intent (cover letter);

 - unofficial or official transcripts showing degree conferred; and

 - three professional references with contact information to the on-line application.

 Applications submitted without the required attachments above or an application not completed in its entirety will be considered incomplete and will not move forward in the selection process.
 Once submitted, applicants will not be able to make changes or add information to their application packet, with the exception of their personal contact and demographic information.

 Early submission of application materials is encouraged.
 Screening of application materials will begin immediately and continue until the position is filled, though all applications received by 4:00 p.m.
 (MST) on Tuesday, July 20, 2021 will be given full consideration.